M4rinz/MyFork-smart-industrial-database/README.md

 ## Try our API

+We implemented our endpoints using FastAPI.

-After you have started the container and filled the database by using `build_db.sh` can try our endpoints by visiting **http://localhost:8002/docs**.
+After you have started the container and filled the database by using `build_db.sh`, you can try our endpoints by visiting **http://localhost:8002/docs**.

 There you can find the instructions and the description of the endpoints and try them using the GUI.